GeekGuru123/ProfilingDiT/README.md

 **Table:** Quantitative comparison with prior methods under HunyuanVideo and Wan2.1 baselines.
 🔺 **Higher is better** for VBench, PSNR, SSIM, and Speedup.
 🔻 **Lower is better** for LPIPS, FID, and Latency.

+---

-## 🚀 Scale to Multi-GPU
+## ⚡ Scale to Multi-GPU

 Our method efficiently scales across multiple GPUs to accelerate inference and training.
-By leveraging model parallelism and optimized memory management, we achieve significant speedup without compromising quality.
+By leveraging **model parallelism**, **NCCL communication**, and **optimized memory management**, we achieve significant speedup without compromising quality.

+### 🔑 Key Features:
+- **Increased Throughput** 🚀: Distributes computation across multiple GPUs to process more frames in parallel.
+- **Optimized Memory Usage** 🔧: Dynamically allocates memory to prevent bottlenecks.
+- **Flexible Deployment** 💡: Works seamlessly on both single-node and distributed setups.
+- **NCCL Optimization** 🔄: Uses efficient GPU-GPU communication to minimize overhead.

 ![Multi-GPU Scaling](./docs/resolution_gpu.jpg)

+For detailed setup and configurations, please refer to our [Multi-GPU Guide](./docs/multi_gpu.md). 🚀

+---

-# To-Do List:
+## 📝 To-Do List:
-- [ ] OpenSora2
+- [ ] **OpenSora2** 🏗️ (Upcoming Support)
-- [ ] CogVideoX
+- [ ] **Optimize Caching for CogVideoX** ⚙️

+---

+## ⭐ Contributing
+If you find our project helpful, feel free to fork and submit pull requests!
+Contributions are always welcome.

+For major contributions, please open an issue first to discuss the proposed changes.

+---

+## 📜 License
+This project is licensed under the Apache 2.0 License.